 The most recent data available suggests that BIA-ALCL most often occurs among patients with textured breast implants, as the surface of the implant provides space for bacteria to attach and proliferate.

-On March 21 2017, the FDA reported that the exact number of cases of BIA-ALCL has been difficult to determine “due to significant limitations in world-wide reporting and lack of global implant sales data.”
+In March 2017 the FDA reported that the exact number of cases of BIA-ALCL has been difficult to determine “due to significant limitations in world-wide reporting and lack of global implant sales data.”

 Despite the limitations, the FDA released updated information on the number of reported cases earlier today.
 In this March 2018 news report, they state the following: